 Tournament Day

 Hopefully by this point you’re well-rested, well-fed, and ready to fence!
 Plan to get to the venue at least an hour early to give yourself plenty of time to get ready.
 Before anything else, you’ll need to check in.
-Most clubs will have a check-in desk set up by the front door or somewhere else easy to see; you’ll need to show them your USA Fencing membership card (either a physical or digital copy will do) and pay the registration fee via cash or check.
+Most clubs will have a check-in desk set up by the front door or somewhere else easy to see; you’ll need to show them your USA Fencing membership card (either a physical or digital copy will do) and pay the registration fee if you didn’t pre-pay online.
 After that, you’re free to start warming up and getting ready to fence.

 You may be tempted to save your energy, but your body is used to fencing while tired!
-Make sure you warm up enough to raise your heartrate and break a proper sweat.
-We’re talking at least 15 minutes of moderate-intensity exercise before you ever start fencing.
-(We know, warming up sucks, but it’s important.
-Don’t skimp on the warm up).
+Make sure you warm up enough to raise your heart rate and break a proper sweat.
 After you’ve done that, it’s essential to get in a few practice bouts as well.
-Find an open strip and fence at least two strangers (not teammates) to five or fifteen touches.
+Find an open strip and fence at least two people to five touches.

 After you’ve done all that, the tournament should be about ready to start.
 Pay attention to any announcements/instructions from the tournament organizers, and make sure to check any results and strip assignments that they post around the room.
 As long as you pay attention to those two things, you’ll always know where and when you’re fencing.
 Good luck!